StaceyKuzmenko/de-project-4/api_entities.md

 CREATE TABLE dds.dm_deliveries (

-	id int4 NOT NULL GENERATED ALWAYS AS IDENTITY( INCREMENT BY 1 MINVALUE 1 MAXVALUE 2147483647 START 1 CACHE 1 NO CYCLE), order_id varchar NOT NULL,
+	id int4 NOT NULL GENERATED ALWAYS AS IDENTITY( INCREMENT BY 1 MINVALUE 1 MAXVALUE 2147483647 START 1 CACHE 1 NO CYCLE), order_id int4 NOT NULL,
 	order_ts timestamp NOT NULL,
 	delivery_id varchar NOT NULL,
-	courier_id varchar NOT NULL,
+	courier_id int4 NOT NULL,
 	address varchar NOT NULL,
 	delivery_ts timestamp NOT NULL,
 	rate int4 NOT NULL,